Chase Distillery

-Chase Distillery, Ltd. (Now owned by multinational DIAGEO) was a British single-estate distillery based in Herefordshire, United Kingdom.
+Chase Distillery, Ltd. was a British single-estate distillery based at Chase Farm in Preston Wynne, Herefordshire, United Kingdom.
 William Chase, the former owner and founder of Tyrrells crisps, founded the family-run business in 2008.
 Using ingredients sourced on-site at Rosemaund Farm, the distillery focuses its production on potato vodka, gin and cider.

 Chase Distillery won the "Best Vodka Award" at the San Francisco World Spirits Competition in 2010 for its Chase vodka.

+The distillery was acquired by Diageo in 2021.
+The Chase Distillery site in Herefordshire was closed in January 2025 with production moving to Cameronbridge distillery in Fife, Scotland.

 Company history

 On a trip to the US in 2004, Chase realised that he could use his potatoes to produce vodka.
 With this realisation, he decided to convert one of his barns into a distillery and purchase a large still.
 The first harvest occurred on 1 April 2008 and the first batch of vodka was produced in June of the same year.
 In late 2008, the company expanded its production to include gin.
 Today, Chase Distillery exports its products to 36 countries around the world, and since February 2016, it sells an average of 10,000 bottles per week.

-On 26 October 2020 Diageo released a communication that it has acquired Chase Distillery.
+On 26 October 2020 Diageo released a communication that it had acquired Chase Distillery.